id03/binoculars/README.md

 ## Extending BINoculars

 If you want to use BINoculars with your beamline, you need to write a `backend` module.
 The code contains an [example implementation](https://github.com/id03/binoculars/blob/master/BINoculars/backends/example.py) with many hints and comments.

+## Changelog

+12/02/2019 - Major changes in the code, please look in changelog.txt